 Who Should Buy the Lupe Vacuum?

 The Lupe is designed to be powerful, usable, and easy to maintain over the long run.
-Those are traits most consumers are looking for, and rarer than ever in many cases.
+Those are traits many consumers look for, but can be incredibly difficult to find.

 I would recommend the Lupe if you’re looking for the following features in a cordless vacuum:

-- A long-lasting unit: With quality parts and a design that encourages replacing individual parts as needed instead of the entire model, the Lupe can be attractive to buyers looking for something different from other options on the market.
+- A long-lasting unit: With quality parts and a design that encourages replacing individual parts as needed instead of the entire vacuum, the Lupe can be attractive to buyers looking for a vacuum that can last for many years.

 - XL dust bin capacity: The Lupe has a dust bin capacity of 1 liter which is among the largest for this class of cordless vacuum.